suntong/ffcvt/README.e.md

 #### Release v1.7.1

-Added option `-C` which allows cutting multiple segments.
+Added option `-C,Cut` which allows cutting multiple segments.

 For further details, check out the wiki https://git.io/JuK0c, in which the source file of